kmollee/omartrinidad.github.io/source/posts/2013/05/matlab-gui.md

 # Why avoid GUIDE (GUI development environment)

-With GUIDE is possible design UIs graphically, however instead
+With GUIDE is possible design UIs graphically, however instead of making it easier complicates it.

 # Create GUI programatically